-Students with disabilities other than mental retardation disabilities may be suspended if they violate school rules for up to ten consecutive (10) days at a time, but no more than fifteen (15) days in a school year, using the school's discipline rules as applied to students without disabilities.
+Students with disabilities other than intellectual disability may be suspended if they violate school rules for up to ten (10) consecutive days at a time, but no more than fifteen (15) days in a school year, using the school's discipline rules as applied to students without disabilities.
 A proposed exclusion for more than 10 days at a time or 15 days in a school year is considered a "change of placement for disciplinary reasons."